Alexturner2000/Network-Engineering-Vault/03 - Work in progress/OSPF.md

 ## Contiguous
 It is a rule of thumb to have a contiguous OSPF area topology, but what does that mean?
-It means to not have duplicate areas outside of the
+It means to not have duplicate areas outside of the backbone area.
+For example: